Secure online checkout

 Recognising this, gardeners can adopt a more balanced approach to managing slugs, focusing on methods that respect and maintain this ecological role.

-Instead of using harmful chemicals, you can employ physical barriers and selective planting to effectively manage slug populations.
+Instead of using harmful chemicals to deal with garden pests, you can employ physical barriers and selective planting to effectively manage slug populations.
 This approach not only protects the garden but also supports broader biodiversity, turning a challenge into an opportunity for more sustainable gardening.

 Don’t forget, slugs are also a valuable food source for more welcome garden visitors such as hedgehogs, useful garden beetles and the song thrush so do what you can to encourage natural predators.